Why sound and music play is important for development

 You can make sounds and music anywhere, anytime with your baby, just by singing and talking.

-These ideas might also be fun for sound and music play with babies:
+Ideas for sound and music play

-- toys that make sounds, like rattles, drums and things that squeak when you squeeze them
+- Toys that make sounds, like rattles, drums and things that squeak when you squeeze them

-- household objects that make noise when you bang them together, like pots, pans, wooden spoons and plastic cups or bowls – just make sure they’re safe to suck or chew
+- Household objects that make noise when you bang them together, like pots, pans, wooden spoons and plastic cups or bowls – just make sure they’re safe to suck or chew

-- things that crackle and scrunch, like cellophane and clean paper (avoid newspaper or paper with inks and dyes)
+- Things that crackle and scrunch, like cellophane and clean paper (avoid newspaper or paper with inks and dyes)

-- a safely knotted net bag stuffed with cellophane or other crackly, crunchy things
+- A safely knotted net bag stuffed with cellophane or other crackly, crunchy things

-- music you can sing, clap or dance to.
+- Music you can sing, clap or dance to

 Our Baby Karaoke has animated videos with the words and tunes of popular children’s songs and nursery rhymes.
 You can sing along with your baby to children’s favourites like ‘Baa baa black sheep’, ‘Rock-a-bye baby’ and ‘Old MacDonald’.